Charleston Dog Bite Attorneys

 - Contact your local animal control agency and file a report.
 This is especially important if the dog was loose and/or no owner was around.
 In any case, an investigation into the incident can help prevent future attacks.

-- Contact a personal injury lawyer for help with your claim.
+- Contact a Charleston dog bite lawyer for help with your claim.
 You could be entitled to financial compensation for your medical bills, emotional trauma, lost wages, disfigurement, lost wages, and other damages.

 At Clawson Fargnoli Utsey, LLC, we have successfully represented many victims of serious dog bites and attacks in Charleston and the surrounding areas.
 Our personal injury attorneys have decades of collective litigation experience, as well as the resources and skill to aggressively advocate for you.